 Hantz Woodlands has worked with neighbors and sponsors to clear brush, weeds, and debris from more than 2,000 parcels within one square mile.
 Now, the parcels are mowed every 2 to 3 weeks in season.
 Neighbors will confirm that Hantz Woodlands is cleaner and safer.
 As a result, neighbors have increased investments in new roofs, porches, and housing repairs.
 The value of neighborhood homes is increasing.

 Abandoned structures attract illegal dumping, and are a source of danger within Detroit neighborhoods.
-Hantz Woodlands has invested more than $1 million to remove 62 dangerous structures from the landscape.
+Hantz Woodlands has invested more than $1 million to remove 77 dangerous structures from the landscape.
+We have also begun working with construction companies to rehabilitate 79 houses within the woodlands.
 In addition, we have renovated a four-unit apartment building, and we reclaimed a vacant commercial structure which now serves as the Hantz Woodlands office.

-Moving beyond neighborhood beautification, Hantz Woodlands is working in partnership with neighborhood schools and sponsors to help students explore entrepreneurship.
-Our aim is to help neighborhood residents discover the process of building wealth through resource management.
+Moving beyond neighborhood beautification, Hantz Woodlands worked in partnership with neighborhood schools and sponsors to help students explore entrepreneurship.
+Our aim was to help neighborhood residents discover the process of building wealth through resource management.

-Hantz Woodlands and Hantz Foundation works with sponsors to create hands-on learning experience in professional trades.
+Hantz Woodlands and Hantz Foundation worked with sponsors to create hands-on learning experience in professional trades.